Compare UK Digital Banks

 How the £120,000 Limit Works

-The FSCS protects up to £120,000 per person, per authorised bank.
-Joint accounts receive £170,000 protection because the limit applies per individual.
+The FSCS protects eligible deposits up to £120,000 per person, per authorised bank.
+This means each individual has their own separate protection limit at each licensed institution.

 Are Digital Banks FSCS Protected?